bbauer15/CS460/cs460/hw2/index.md

 ---
-title: Homework 2
+title: Assignment 2
 layout: default
 ---

-## Homework 2: JavaScript, JQuery
+## Assignment 2: JavaScript, JQuery

 This assignment assigned us with the task of creating a webpage that takes user input and changes the page in some way using the input.
 - The assignment page is [here](http://www.wou.edu/~morses/classes/cs46x/assignments/HW2.html).